 - Costs are allocated in a clearly transparent way via cost centres which map to the regulatory definitions within the APR.
-The cost centres are clearly identified within the company's accounting system (SAP) allocating them directly to the activity of work carried out. - We seek to minimise manual adjustments to information in SAP.
+The cost centres are clearly identified within the company's accounting system (SAP) allocating them directly to the activity of work carried out. - Manual adjustments are minimised where possible and practicable.
 Where overhead costs cannot be attributed to regulatory specific cost centres at source, the allocations are made using Ofwat guidance and reviewed in detail and agreed by the relevant finance and operational experts.
 However, once the draft regulatory accounts are prepared, some manual adjustments are inevitable to ensure that any required adjustments captured during the assurance process are included in the final regulatory financial accounts.
 These adjustments are then captured in a lesson learnt process to ensure that they can be incorporated in the accounting system in future years. - Cost drivers used are consistent with Ofwat guidance and are set out in the price control and upstream services sections.